 ; and Silverton Mountain

-has added Silverton heli skiing
+has added Silverton heli skiing to their repertoire.

-are adjacent to Snowbird
+is adjacent to Snowbird

 and Alta ski resort